Material Replenishment with Kanban: A Comprehensive Guide for Manufacturers

 • Reduced Pressure: Without the rush of large batch production, workers can maintain focus on quality standards.

-• Standardized Processes: The visual nature of Kanban encourages standardized work instructions, reducing variability.
+• Standardized Processes: The visual nature of kanban encourages standardized work instructions, reducing variability.

 Team Empowerment and Collaboration